Pre-Courant Algebroids: Pre-Courant algebroids with an additional grading

-Here $Q^{A}_{I}[\bullet]$ and $Q_{KJI}[\bullet]$ are the the homogeneous pieces of the structure functions.
+Here $Q^{A}_{I}[\bullet]$ and $Q_{KJI}[\bullet]$ are the homogeneous pieces of the structure functions.
 Any expression that is seemingly negative in weight is understood to be zero.
-Via inspection we arrive at the following proposition. \begin{proposition} The anchor map of a weighted Pre-Courant algebroid can be considered as a morphisms in the category of double graded (super) bundles
+Via inspection, we arrive at the following proposition. \begin{proposition} The anchor map of a weighted pre-Courant algebroid can be considered as a morphism in the category of double graded (super)bundles

-where the homogeneity structures on the antitangent bundle arise from the tangent lift the homogeneity on $F_{(k-1,0)}$, and the natural regular homogeneity structure associated with any tangent bundle. \end{proposition}

-The degree $1$ case is just the theory of symplectic almost Lie 2-algebroids, and so via Theorem \ref{thm:preCourant} covers the standard theory of pre-Courant algebroids.
-The degree $2$ case covers vector bundle or VB-Courant algebroids (cf. \cite{Li-Bland:2012}). \begin{theorem} Let $(F_{2}, \rmh, \{~ ,~\}, \Theta)$ be a pre-Courant algebroid.
-Then the higher tangent bundle $\sT^{k-1}F_{2}$ is canonically a weighted pre-Courant algebroid of degree $k$. \end{theorem} \begin{proof} Clearly $\sT^{k-1} F_{2}$ is a double graded bundle where the homogeneity structures are the natural one on a higher tangent bundle and the prolongation of the homogeneity structure on $F_{2}$ (see Example \ref{exm:highertangent}).
+where the homogeneity structures on the antitangent bundle arise from the tangent lift of the homogeneity structure on $F_{(k-1,0)}$ and the natural regular homogeneity structure associated with any tangent bundle. \end{proposition} The degree $1$ case is just the theory of symplectic almost Lie 2-algebroids, and so via Theorem \ref{thm:preCourant} covers the standard theory of pre-Courant algebroids.
+The degree $2$ case covers VB-Courant algebroids (cf. \cite{Li-Bland:2012}). \begin{theorem} Let $(F_{2}, \rmh, \{~ ,~\}, \Theta)$ be a pre-Courant algebroid.
+Then the higher tangent bundle $\sT^{k-1}F_{2}$ is canonically a weighted pre-Courant algebroid of degree $k$. \end{theorem} \begin{proof} Clearly, $\sT^{k-1} F_{2}$ is a double graded bundle where the homogeneity structures are the natural one on a higher tangent bundle and the prolongation of the homogeneity structure on $F_{2}$ (see Example \ref{exm:highertangent}).
 Thus we can employ natural local coordinates

 on $\sT^{k-1}F_{2}$.
 Here $0\leq \epsilon < k$ denotes the weight which we understand as coming from the `number of derivatives' of the original coordinates on $F_{2}$.
 The Poisson bracket also lifts (see \cite{KouotchopWamba:2012}) with the conjugate variables being $(x_{\epsilon}^{a}, p_{b}^{\delta})$ and $(\zx^{i}_{\epsilon}, \zx^{j}_{\delta})$, where $\delta = \epsilon -k+1$.
 Thus we have a non-degenerate Poisson bracket of bi-weight $(1-k,-2)$.
 The higher tangent prolongation (or complete lift cf. \cite{Morimoto:1970}) of $\Theta$ to a function on $\sT^{k-1}F_{2}$, which we denote as $\Theta^{(c)}$, is formally constructed in the same way as the classical case on purely even manifolds by taking derivatives.
 It is not hard to see that $\Theta^{(c)}$ is of bi-weight $(k-1,3)$.
 Moreover, it follows that (again see \cite{KouotchopWamba:2012})